thelastjosh/socialMenu/README.md

 # socialMenu
-A menu for starters and makers thinking about what kind of social organization would suit them best.
+A menu for starters thinking about what kind of social organization would suit them best.